Circle-Tracking Atomic Motions

 [3.6] Bubbles by Science Robot

 A mouse click provides its new circle center.
-Then, the circle center gradually moves from the former center to the new center.
+Then, the circle center continuously moves from the former center to the new one.

 [3.7] Circular-Motion Creation through Mouse Clicking by Science Robot